James Edward Daniels: Early crimes and first murder

 Little is known of Daniels's early life.
 A native of Brooklyn born in 1940, he was first arrested in early 1960 for assaulting a man in Queens with a zip gun, for which he served two years in prison.
 Less than a year after his release, he and five other men were charged with the second-degree murder in relation to the March 1963 death of Calvin Dean, who was running a craps game in Ozone Park.
-Daniels was convicted for his role in the crime and was given a 50-years-to-life term, which he served at the Green Haven Correctional Facility in Beekman.
+Daniels was convicted for his role in the crime and was given a 50-year-to-life term, which he served at the Green Haven Correctional Facility in Beekman.

 While incarcerated there, Daniels undertook vocational training to become a barber, played on the prison's football team and enrolled in black studies and political science courses.
 He befriended students from the nearby SUNY New Paltz who had come to work as prison volunteers, including some who were originally from Oregon.